Find answers to Pharmacy questions on a variety of topics.

 Yes, the TOEFL exam is required if the student's first language is not English.
 Check our English Language Proficiency Requirement for details.

-Can I use my coursework outside of the United States toward the prerequisites?
+Can I use my foreign coursework toward the prerequisites?

 Applicants must have all coursework completed at a foreign university evaluated by a third-party organization, such as WES or ECE.
 You will then need to have your coursework evaluated by the Graduate Admissions Office to determine if any of the international coursework can fulfill the prerequisites.